 Better digestion results in healthier intestinal mucosa and increased absorption and assimilation of nutrients.
 Digestion is essentially the breakdown of foods into usable and absorbable parts.

 Reducing the volume of incompletely digested foods that the immune system and liver have to deal with minimizes the drain on your dog’s vital energy and overall health.
 Poorly digested food upsets your dog’s natural intestinal bacteria.
-This can cause the gastrointestinal upsets I mentioned such as vomiting and diarrhea.
+This can cause the gastrointestinal upsets.
 Over time this scenario leads to chronic disease.
-Obesity, diabetes, and arthritis are just a few examples of the result of poor digestive processes.

 In searching for a digestive enzyme for your pet, consider Digest Dog.